faisalmemon/ios-crash-dump-analysis-book/examples/xbmc_sigbus_ios/xmbc_crash_explanation.md

 ### xmbmc crash

-The `xmbc` app is a utility app which behaves like a television media player remote control.
+The `xmbc` app is a utility app that behaves like a television media player remote control.

 During startup the application crashed with the following Crash Report, truncated for ease of demonstration: